Michael Harris II Player Props: Braves vs. Rays

 Michael Harris II At The Plate

-- Harris II has 10 doubles, a triple, nine home runs and 13 walks while hitting .259.
+- Harris II has 10 doubles, a triple, nine home runs and 13 walks while batting .254.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.